Traversable Wormholes with Exponential Shape Function in Modified Gravity and in General Relativity: A Comparative Study: Appendix A

-\textbf{Acknowledgement:} The first author G. C. Samanta is extremely thankful to Council of Scientific and Industrial Research (CSIR), Govt. of India, for providing financial support \textbf{(Ref.
-No. 25(0260)/17/EMR-II)} to carrying out the research work.
+\textbf{Acknowledgement:} The first author G. C. Samanta is extremely thankful to Council of Scientific and Industrial Research (CSIR), Govt. of India for providing financial support \textbf{(Ref.
+No. 25(0260)/17/EMR-II)} to carry out the research work.
 Furthermore, the work of KB was supported in part by the JSPS KAKENHI Grant Number JP 25800136 and Competitive Research Funds for Fukushima University Faculty (18RI009).
+The authors are very much grateful to the anonymous Reviewer and Editor for their meaningful comments and suggestions to improve the quality of research.